Some of my favorite writing stuff…

 LEARN SCRIVENER FAST!

 There is a bit of a learning curve with Scrivener but you will not regret the rigor of mastering it.
 Once you’ve got just a few of its tools under your belt you’ll be off and running.
 The beauty of Scrivener is that you don’t need to “know it all.”
 If you’re like me, video courses are extremely helpful.
 The best one I’ve found thus far is an online tutorial service called Learn Scrivener Fast.
-It host a training library of several short videos that take you from novice to master at your own pace.
+It hosts a training library of several short videos that take you from novice to master at your own pace.
 I highly recommend Learn Scrivener Fast to avoid the circuitous root I initially took when I started using Scrivener.

 THE EDITOR THAT NEVER SLEEPS

 I run all of my work through Grammarly, an online editing service.
 I use it so much that I just leave it open in my browser while I’m writing.
 I like Grammarly because its algorithm shows you your most egregious writing errors (i.e. typos, sentence structure, dangling modifiers etc.).
 Grammarly is like having a really inexpensive virtual assistant/editor on call day or night.

 MEET MY VIRTUAL ASSISTANT